 “So that’s what it looked like,” he murmured.
 “Willow was right, a wickerman gone feral.”

-"This we took long ago," Kail said with a note of pride in her voice.
-"Many died to bring it to us.
+“This we took long ago,” Kail said, a note of pride in her voice.
+“Many died to bring it to us.
 More to learn its secrets.
 It is dangerous even without master.
 Yet we learn.
-Soon—perhaps with help from Council and Red Witch Brell speaks of—this dreadnought will live and fight for us."
+Soon, perhaps with help from Council and Red Witch Brell speaks of, this dreadnought will live and fight for us.”

 Vor Hell Dimension – Council Quarters – Same Time

-Rowena approached Andrew, who was fussing about a portable stove connected to a generator.
-Around him a makeshift kitchen had been set up using empty storage boxes for counters and infirmary screens for walls to separate the space from where the slayers and watchers were milling about.
+Rowena approached Andrew as he fussed about a portable stove connected to a generator.
+Around him, a makeshift kitchen had been set up using empty storage boxes for counters and infirmary screens for walls.
 Volac stood by, watching keenly as Andrew fiddled with the stove.

 “In your element already?”
 Rowena asked.

 “Oh, hey Ro,” Andrew smiled.
 “Yeah, what can I say?
 I like the kitchen.
 It calls to me.”

 “Some of the slayers are calling, too,” Rowena noted with a wry grin.
 “How soon is the food going to be on the table?”

 “This is being just a bit temperamental,” Andrew said, pointing to the stove.
 “But no trouble, it’ll be fine in a few minutes.
 But there’re still the rations.
 One of Volac’s people did a spell to heat up a few rocks, so boiling water’s no problem.”